akullpp/awesome-java/README.md

 ### Pathfinding

-_Pathfinding for Java_
+_Algorithms and libraries for finding routes in graphs and spatial environments._

-- [Pathetic](https://github.com/bsommerfeld/pathetic) - A highly configurable 3D pathfinding library that uses internal optimizations for high performance.
+- [Pathetic](https://github.com/bsommerfeld/pathetic) - A highly configurable 3D A* pathfinding library that uses specific optimizations for high performance.

 ### PDF